All 12 Verb Tenses in English – Past, Present and Future Verbs

 - He, She, It: has traveled to France.

-In this verb tense, an action starts in the past but it’s still continuing now.
+In this verb tense, the action starts in the past but it’s still continuing now.
 You have been performing the action and still are performing the action in the present.

 PRESENT PERFECT CONTINUOUS/PROGRESSIVE EXAMPLES: